 Why are there two Scholarship Competitions?

 The two competitions are identical in structure.
-We host two so that you can pick the one that fits best in your schedule.
+We host two so that you can pick the one that best fits your schedule.

 Students are invited to stay on campus and get the real college experience in one of Asbury’s residence halls.
-Parents and other visitors are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury visitors.
+Parents and other guests are encouraged to stay at a local hotel or bed & breakfast, some of which offer a special rate for Asbury guests.

-If you are staying overnight in the residence hall, don’t forget to bring a sleeping bag, pillow, towel and other personal items.
+If you are staying overnight in a residence hall, don’t forget to bring a sleeping bag, pillow, towel and other personal items.

-What If I Want a Music, Theatre or Worship Arts Audition or Athletics Tryout?
+What if I want a Music, Theatre or Worship Arts audition or Athletics meeting?

 To schedule a music audition, please contact the appropriate music faculty listed below.
 Audition guidelines can be found on the Music Department’s webpage.